 Back in March they were about to take their UK musical on a tour of the USA, after a sell-out show at the Bristol Old Vic.
 It would have heralded a major landmark in the company’s history.
 But everything ground to a halt as the impact of COVID-19 hit home.

 The team were travelling to the airport and all set to jet off on the American adventure when the news broke that the UK was going into lockdown.
 Wise Children’s founder Emma Rice was left with no option but to postpone the tour and reluctantly they headed home.
 But they did so with a quiet determination that it would not be the end.

 Wise Children decided to perform via the one major venue that remained open: the internet.
 It meant it could perform from the Bristol Old Vic and still achieve its American Dream of engaging an audience in the US.
 It opted to perform live from the Bristol Old Vic for five nights to ensure its audience would be treated to the atmosphere and production values of a live show.

 And so it began its search for a financially viable and secure way of deploying its show into viewers’ homes.

 For Simon Baker, technical director at Wise Children, his first enquiries led to dead ends.
-But Mr Baker “lucked out” when he called TicketCo TV.
+But Mr Baker “lucked out” when he called TicketCo Media Services.
 With the right digital pay-per-view live streaming platform in place Wise Children did not look back.

-After nearly 12,000 paying customers tuned into five performances of Romantics Anonymous globally via TicketCo TV, we caught up with Mr Baker to learn about his experience of using TicketCo’s HD quality streaming service for the first time.
+After nearly 12,000 paying customers tuned into five performances of Romantics Anonymous globally via TicketCo Media Services, we caught up with Mr Baker to learn about his experience of using TicketCo’s HD quality streaming service for the first time.

 Box office experience